Quick Ways to Solve a Legal Problem with a Lawyer in India

 Relevant facts here are:

-- He has an employment contract with company X Pty Ltd.
+• He has an employment contract with company X Pvt Ltd.

 Apply the guidelines to the issue

-Application is the process of fitting the rules to the specifics of the issue or query.
+The application fits the rules and the specifics of the issue or query.
 It is the longest and most crucial portion of your response.
-Application is crucial to proving that you comprehend how the law works in relation to the given facts.
+Application is crucial to proving that you comprehend how the law works about the given facts.

 Here, you present your supporting arguments (important facts and legal rulings) and outline how you plan to reach your conclusion.
-To bolster your response, cite pertinent precedent cases, laws, or legal doctrines.
+Cite pertinent precedent cases, laws, or legal doctrines to bolster your response.

-Apply or set apart the pertinent case authority while taking into account how the facts differ or are similar to those in the cases.
+Apply or set apart the pertinent case authority while considering how the facts differ or are similar to those in the cases.

 You should take into account the opposing viewpoints and answer counterarguments as necessary.
 Discuss any instances that run counter to your conclusion, if appropriate.
 Concentrate on any disputable subjects.
 When presenting counterarguments, indicate the strength of the arguments (e.g. strong, good, poor, weak).